ACCESSING LIBRARY RESOURCES

 try these individual databases and multidisciplinary databases:

 - Starting a search in a vendor (aka aggregator) like EBSCO or ProQuest allows you to select and search several databases simultaneously.
 This approach is useful because databases may include unique journals or your topic might span various subject areas.
 However, you may lose some of the features and functions you get when searching individual databases one at a time.

 To find a specific journal in the library, use the Journals List search:

 - Use the Journals List search box to see if the library subscribes to a particular journal.

 - Type title words of a journal in the search box to see if it is available in a database or in print.
-If the journal is in a database, you can browse through issues or search for articles within that one journal.
+If the journal is in a database, you can browse through issues or search for articles within that one publication.
 Please note that not all publication dates may be available.

 To find journal articles in Google Scholar ...